deepgram-devs/diarization-notebook/README.md

 If you want to sign up for Deepgram to receive up to 45,000 minutes of transcription for free (without even having to put a credit card down!) check out [this link](https://dpgr.am/youtube)

-You can also consult the following video for a full tutorial: https://youtu.be/9iQcKJ9gnqw
+You can also consult the following video for a full tutorial and demo: https://youtu.be/9iQcKJ9gnqw

 <img width="562" alt="Screen Shot 2023-06-06 at 7 07 56 AM" src="https://github.com/deepgram-devs/diarization-notebook/assets/57232352/a515d954-0462-4a4b-b3c0-ed9680318cdb">